mitchfen/Debian-setup-script/README.md

-# Debian-Setup-Script
+# mitchDebianScript

-This bash script configures a new Debian installation with all the programs and configuration files I need.
+This bash script:

+* Installs programs I use frequently
-It clones and compiles [i3-gaps](https://github.com/Airblader/i3) from source since it is not currently available through in the debian apt repository.
+* Clones and compiles [i3-gaps](https://github.com/Airblader/i3) from source since it is not currently available through the Debian apt repositories.
+* Clones my dotfiles and moves them to the correct directories

 I plan to update the script to detect the distribution and alter the apt-get commands such that it is compatible with Linux Mint and Ubuntu as well.